chriskirknielsen/chriskirknielsen.com/src/en/posts/2022-11-27-eleventy-asset-pipeline-precompiled-assets.md

 Quite a bit going on here!
 Since I have some assets that live in subfolders, I need to grab whatever is after the common source folder path, so `outputPath` is a bit heavy-handed.
 Then the `compileFn` is called on the `parsed` file path object — the defined function must be able to work with that, which I'll demonstrate below!
 Then I have a promise to place my file in the correct folder using `fs`.
 Once done, I can resolve the promise with `success(outputPath)`.
 And finally, I resolve the "factory's" promise when all the compiled file promises have succeeded.

-I think this is fairly straightforward pieces but the fact that we have multiple layers of promises does make it a little confusing.
+I think this is a fairly straightforward piece but the fact that we have multiple layers of promises does make it a little confusing.
 I hope the variable names I used help keep this understandable!

 At this point, the `compileAssets` function is ready to get to work.
 Within the context of the `eleventy.before` handler, below the function definition, I compile my Sass and JS files: